mariushobbhahn/causality_LLMs/README.md

 pip install -e .
 ```

+You will also need to install ``npm`` via your system's package manager.

 ### Usage of Unseal
 If you just want to visualize the attention patterns of GPT-like models from the huggingface transformers library,
 the easiest way to do so is